Azure/azure-devtestlab/samples/DevTestLabs/QuickStartTemplates/101-dtl-create-vm-username-pwd-sharedimage/README.md

     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

-This deployment template assumes there is already a shared image gallery attached to your lab instance.
+This deployment template assumes there is already a shared image gallery attached to your lab instance using an image from an attached shared image gallery in Azure.

 This template creates a new virtual machine in a DevTestLab instance.
 - A new user account is created using the username/password combination specified.